skip to Main Content

 The Importance of Estate Planning in Arkansas

 Estate planning is for everyone.
-An estate plan addresses what happens to your family, property and remains upon your death.
-Also, everyone needs to have a plan to make healthcare and financial decisions if incapacitated.
+An estate plan addresses what happens to your family, property, and remains upon your death.
+Also, everyone needs to have a plan to make health care and financial decisions if incapacitated.

-• a financial power of attorney;
+- Durable financial power of attorney

 Work with an Experienced Arkansas Estate Planning Attorney to Protect Your Legacy